Josh

 - phased ordering of managed objects (Namespaces need to exist before resources can be put into them; CustomResourceDefinitions (CRDs) must be registered before being used; ...)

-- Drift detection (did someone else change an object under my control?)
+- Conflict detection (did someone else change an object under my control?)

 We'd like to present to you, what we learnt about managing objects using server-side-apply while extracting some functionality of our service-delivery operator "package-operator" into the separate library "boxcutter".